The 20 Best Movement Disorders Doctors Near Me

 Tokyo, JP

-Taku Hatano practices in Tokyo, Japan.
+Taku Hatano practices practicing medicine in Tokyo, Japan.
 Mr. Hatano is rated as an Elite expert by MediFind in the treatment of Movement Disorders.
-His top areas of expertise are Parkinson's Disease, Movement Disorders, Multiple System Atrophy, Deep Brain Stimulation, and Thrombectomy.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Parkinson's Disease, Movement Disorders, Multiple System Atrophy, Deep Brain Stimulation, and Thrombectomy.

 Elite in Movement Disorders